FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/uninstall_ibm_i.md

 > **Note**
 >
-> The user performing the uninstall must have delete rights for the CFTPGM and CFTPROD libraries, and the files in IFS /home/user/cft3x.
+> Note: The user performing the uninstall must have delete rights for the CFTPGM and CFTPROD libraries, and the files in IFS /home/user/cft3x.